ece-student/Team-16/docs/lab1/lab1.md

 ![ServoAngles](imagesLab1/ServoAngles.png)

-   * Then we used the potentiometer to provide an analog signal which controls the rotation speed and direction
+   * Then we used the potentiometer to provide an analog signal which controls the rotation speed and direction.
-   * A map function was used to map resistance readings from potentiometer (0 to 1023) to 0 to 180 range
+   * A map function was used to map resistance readings from potentiometer (0 to 1023) to 0 to 180 range.

    ```arduino
   void setup() {